Denver International Airport

-Opened in 1995, Denver currently serves 25 different airlines offering non-stop service to over 215 destinations throughout the Americas, Europe, and Asia; it was the fourth airport in the U.S. to exceed 200 destinations.
-The airport is a major hub for both United Airlines and Frontier Airlines and the largest operating base for Southwest Airlines.
-With over 35,000 employees, the airport is the largest employer in Colorado.
+Opened in 1995, DEN serves 27 airlines (as of 2025) providing nonstop service to 230 destinations throughout the Americas, Europe, and Asia; it was the fourth airport in the United States to exceed 200 destinations.
+The airport has been the largest operating hub for Frontier Airlines and Southwest Airlines for several years and, as of 2024, DEN has eclipsed Chicago's O'Hare International Airport as the largest operating hub for United Airlines as well.
+The Colorado Department of Transportation's 2025 Economic Impact Study estimated that the airport contributes $47.2 billion annually to Colorado's economy and, with over 40,000 employees, the airport is the largest employer in the state of Colorado.
 The airport is located on the western edge of the Great Plains and within sight of the Front Range of the Rocky Mountains.

-In both 2021 and 2022, DEN was the third busiest airport in the world as well as the third busiest airport in the United States by passenger traffic; DEN has been among the top 20 busiest airports in the world every year since 2000.
+In 2021 and 2022, DEN was the third busiest airport in the world as well as the third busiest airport in the United States by passenger traffic.
+In 2023, it was the sixth busiest airport in the world and remained the third busiest in the United States, having served around 77.8 million passengers, more than a 12% increase from the prior year.
+DEN has been among the top 20 busiest airports in the world and top 10 busiest airports in the United States every year since 2000.

+In 2024, DEN set an all-time passenger record with 82,358,744 passengers served, up 5.8% over the previous record set in 2023.

 History

 Denver has traditionally been home to one of the busier airports in the United States because its midcontinent location was ideal for an airline hub.
-Several airlines, notably United Airlines and Continental Airlines, were hubbed at the former Stapleton International Airport, helping make it the sixth-busiest airport in the country by the 1960s.
-But Stapleton was cramped, with little room to add additional flights and with runways too close together, leading to long waits in bad weather that would cause nationwide travel disruptions.
+Several airlines, notably United Airlines and Continental Airlines, had hubs at the former Stapleton International Airport, helping make it the sixth-busiest airport in the country by the 1960s.
+However, Stapleton had little room to add more flights and its runways were too close together, which led to long delays and nationwide travel disruptions in bad weather.

 From 1980 to 1983, the Denver Regional Council of Governments investigated areas for a new area airport north and east of Denver.
 Meanwhile, in 1983, Federico Peña was elected mayor of Denver, campaigning on a plan to expand Stapleton onto Rocky Mountain Arsenal lands.
 The plan had broad support, but leaders in nearby Adams County threatened to sue over noise concerns.